 - Learn how organisations are supporting patients in both urban and rural areas through primary and community care services

 - Consider how quality improvement goes beyond the acute setting, and discover how projects with ex-offenders, young people and those living in poverty can make a real difference to the lives of the most vulnerable members of society.

 During our popular pre-day, we also offer a range of half-day and full-day courses, including interactive workshops and The International Improvement Research Symposium.
 View the full programme.

-A national institution, independently run by its own NHS Board, the Golden Jubilee National Hospital is the flagship hospital for reducing waiting times in key elective specialties in Scotland.
-One of Europe’s largest and best known elective orthopaedic hospitals, the Golden Jubilee is now carrying out more than 25% of all hip and knee replacements in the country.
+In the second half of the programme, delegates will visit the Golden Jubilee National Hospital.
+A national institution, independently run by its own NHS Board, the Golden Jubilee is the flagship hospital for reducing waiting times in key elective specialties in Scotland.
+One of Europe’s largest and best known elective orthopaedic hospitals, it is now carrying out more than 25% of all hip and knee replacements in the country.
 It is also one of Scotland’s largest ophthalmic units, carrying out at least 18-20% of all cataract operations.